dubhue/suno-archive/README.md

 - Can be manually enabled via checkbox in the UI or `fullSync: true` in the API
 - Use this after an interrupted run to ensure your entire library is captured
 - Prevents missing songs that might be beyond the early-stop threshold

+**Verify Files Mode:**
+- Checks the filesystem for existing files before downloading
+- Skips downloads only if the actual file exists on disk
+- Use this when you've moved/deleted files but the database still has records
+- Slower than database-only checking, but ensures files are actually present
+- Re-downloads missing or corrupted files automatically

 **Example Scenario:**
 1. First run: Downloads 1000 songs (full sync mode auto-enabled, all pages fetched, each saved to DB immediately)